 Photo credit: Minerva Studio/ Shutterstock

-Mark, 29, Cambridge has struggled to afford a mortgage with his salary: “All my friends were buying their first property, and I felt like a failure as I was still renting, unable to afford a deposit.
+Mark, 29, from Cambridge has struggled to afford a mortgage with his salary: “All my friends were buying their first property, and I felt like a failure as I was still renting, unable to afford a deposit.
 I’m spending around 25% of my salary on a house share, as opposed to 60% of it on a mortgage.
 I’ve set up a Help to Buy with my girlfriend and we’ve managed to save £12,000 for a house so far, but we’ve still a long way to go to buy in Cambridge.”

 Yet, the rental sector is hardly desirable, with poor quality housing, few regulations and the bad reputation for landlords out to make a quick penny wherever they can.
 Rentals are not capped, so the demands of housing means that rental prices are increasing and becoming unobtainable.
 In fact, it is more economical to buy than rent in many British cities.